 Overstating Net Worth

 This is where the insurance agent exaggerates your net worth on your life insurance application.
 The result is getting a bigger policy that you may not be able to afford.
-This is done for the commissions that agents make on selling policies that are larger, even if you cannot make payments on the premiums.
-You will need to check out your net worth as stated in the policy before you sign.
+This is done for the commissions agents make on selling policies that are larger, even if you cannot pay premiums.
+Before signing, you will need to check out your net worth, as stated in the policy.

 Never Pay the Agent Directly

-Your agent should never get paid directly by you as they are likely to put the money in their pocket and leave you without the proper coverage.
-Any offer by the agent to pay them directly should be refused and you’ll want to report them to your state insurance department for possible disciplinary action.
+Your agent should never get paid directly by you as they will likely put the money in their pocket and leave you without the proper coverage.
+Any offer by the agent to pay them directly should be refused, and you’ll want to report them to your state insurance department for possible disciplinary action.

 Annuities for Seniors

-Annuities are part of many life insurance policies as they provide income after a pre-set period has passed so it can be enjoyed during your retirement.
-The pre-set time is often 10 to 15 years which makes them a sound investment if you are in your 40s or early 50s, but not worth it if you are already at retirement age.
+Annuities are part of many life insurance policies as they provide income after a pre-set period has passed so it can be enjoyed during retirement.
+The pre-set time is often 10 to 15 years, making them a sound investment if you are in your 40s or early 50s but not worth it if you are already at retirement age.

-When you consider the hefty fees imposed for removing the money early, it makes it a bad deal for seniors.
+Considering the hefty fees imposed for removing the money early makes it a bad deal for seniors.

-This scam involves the agent offering you a quote for the life insurance policy you requested and another, lower quote for the policy when it comes to another line of insurance, such as auto or home.
-Of course, you may not need the other policy and when combined it often adds up to more than what you are paying now.
+This scam involves the agent offering you a quote for the life insurance policy you requested and another lower quote for the policy regarding another line of insurance, such as auto or home.
+Of course, you may not need the other policy, and when combined, it often adds up to more than what you are paying now.

-So, while you may consider the offer, do not take it and instead focus only on the quote for the life insurance.
+So, while you may consider the offer, do not take it and focus only on the quote for life insurance.

 Life Insurance Owned by a Stranger

 This is where a life insurance policy on you is owned by someone other than a spouse, parents, or other family members.
 It often occurs when a senior takes out a life insurance policy on themselves, then transfers the ownership to investors for cash.